 Phase separation is best performed with the green component, where the 8.4 µm channel provides the crucial information on the liquid versus ice water particles.
 It is not clear how well this channel differentiate between different particle sizes.

-Figure 6 compares individual components of the used Dust RGB recipe.
+Figure 6 compares individual components of the GOES ABI Dust RGB recipe.
 Looking at different components is appears that the strongest influence on the shades of the anvil have BTD (Brightness Temperature Difference) components.
 These two consistently show areas of updrafts in white shades, and thin cirrus in dark shades (edges of MCS anvil).